edmund-k/pebble-geocachingpro/README.md

 # pebble-geocachingpro
 Geocaching Pro for Pebble Time watches.

-In development - Not yet released.
+In development.
+Not yet released.
+See dev branch.